 - Since SOYSTAGE uses emergence date as the starting point, become accustomed to recording emergence date for fields that will receive inputs based on reproductive stage.
 If an emergence date is not known, use the information here to estimate this date. - Bookmark SOYSTAGE for easy access to it whenever the estimated date of a particular stage of soybeans in a particular field is needed. - Access SOYSTAGE soon after emergence to acquire estimates of the dates of reproductive stages of soybeans in fields where inputs will be applied according to these stages.
-This will ensure that these dates will be anticipated so that inputs will be applied in a timely manner. - Use SOYSTAGE to replace all previous tools for estimating dates of occurrence of soybean reproductive stages since it will be the most accurate for all locations within its Midsouth range.
+This will ensure that these dates will be anticipated so that inputs will be applied in a timely manner.

+• Use SOYSTAGE to replace all previous tools for estimating dates of occurrence of soybean reproductive stages since it will be the most accurate for all locations within its Midsouth range.

-This research was financially supported by the United Soybean Board and the Midsouth Soybean Board (MSSB).
+The research used to develop SOYSTAGEwas financially supported by the United Soybean Board and the Midsouth Soybean Board [MSSB].
 MSPB is a significant contributor to the MSSB and was instrumental in initiating the research that was used to validate the model predictions.

-Composed by Larry G. Heatherly, Dec.
-2021, larryh91746@gmail.com
+Composed by Larry G. Heatherly, Updated Dec.
+2024, larryh91746@gmail.com